-y issues for the Trust Board above.
+Key issues for the Trust Board As above.

 Attachments None

-,

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve

-Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: $\mathbb{X}$ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised

-NHS Constitution This paper supports the following principles that guide the NHS: Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population Equality Impact Assessment Has an Equality Impact Assessment been carried out?
+NHS Constitution This paper supports the following principles that guide the NHS: Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+Equality Impact Assessment Has an Equality Impact Assessment been carried out?
 Yes No Key issues from the assessment:

 Document Title: Chairman's report

 Report Author(s): Richard Hunt

 Lead Director: -

 Contact Details: -

 Why is this coming to the Trust Board?
 To provide the Trust Board with an update of key activities since the last Trust Board meeting on 29 th March 2011

-This paper has been previously presented to: Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other
+This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other

 Recommendation for the Trust Board: To note the report

 Executive Summary

 The Chair has attended the following meetings:

-Greater London Assembly scrutiny meeting at City Hall; Trust Board development sessions; Ambulance Service Network board meeting; Ambulance Chairs' meeting; A meeting with Professor Mike Spyer, Acting Chairman of NHS London.
+- Greater London Assembly scrutiny meeting at City Hall;

+- Trust Board development sessions;

+- Ambulance Service Network board meeting;

+- Ambulance Chairs' meeting;

+- A meeting with Professor Mike Spyer, Acting Chairman of NHS London.

 The Chair has met with the following at the LAS:

-Jo Webber of the ASN; Sir Nigel Essenhigh of Northrop Grumman; Phil Thompson of UNISON.
+- Jo Webber of the ASN;

+- Sir Nigel Essenhigh of Northrop Grumman;

+- Phil Thompson of UNISON.

 The Chair also gave a lecture in Paris on the LAS to the Sapeurs Pompiers de Paris.

-Key issues for the Trust Board

 None.

-Attachments Attachments

 None.